s175573/DeepCAT/README.md

 &nbsp; &nbsp; &nbsp;&nbsp;
-If starting from raw TCR repertoire sequencing data produced from AdaptiveBiotech immuneAnalyzer, please create an Input folder in a DeepCAT directory and place your input “tsv” file/s there.
+If starting from raw TCR repertoire sequencing data produced from AdaptiveBiotech immuneAnalyzer, please create a folder (your_folder_name) in a DeepCAT directory and place your input “tsv” file/s there.
 The DeepCAT directory contains example of raw input file, Example_raw_file.tsv.

 ```
-  mkdir Input
+  mkdir your_folder_name
-  bash  Script_DeepCAT.sh
+  bash  Script_DeepCAT.sh -r your_folder_name
 ```

 &nbsp; &nbsp; &nbsp;&nbsp;